mcuringa/think-py/way_of_the_program.md

 Formal languages tend to have strict rules about syntax.
 For example, ``3+3=6`` is a syntactically correct mathematical statement, but ``3=+6$`` is not.
-H\ :sub:`2`\ O is a syntactically correct chemical name, but :sub:`2`\ Zz is not.
+H<sub>2</sub>O is a syntactically correct chemical name, but <sub>2</sub>Zz is not.

 Syntax rules come in two flavors, pertaining to **tokens** and structure.
 Tokens are the basic elements of the language, such as words, numbers, parentheses, commas, and so on.
-In Python, a statement like ``print("Happy New Year for ",2013)`` has 6 tokens: a function name, an open parenthesis (round bracket), a string, a comma, a number, and a close parenthesis.
+In Python, a statement like ``print("Happy New Year for ", 2013)`` has 6 tokens: a function name, an open parenthesis (round bracket), a string, a comma, a number, and a close parenthesis.

 It is possible to make errors in the way one constructs tokens.
 One of the problems with ``3=+6$`` is that ``$`` is not a legal token in mathematics (at least as far as we know).
+Similarly,
-Similarly, :sub:`2`\ Zz is not a legal token in chemistry notation because there is no element with the abbreviation ``Zz``.
+<sub>2</sub>Zz is not a legal token in chemistry notation because there is no element with the abbreviation
+``Zz``.

-The second type of syntax rule pertains to the **structure** of a statement--- that is, the way the tokens are arranged.
+The second type of syntax rule pertains to the **structure** of a statement—that is, the way the tokens are arranged.
 The statement ``3=+6$`` is structurally illegal because you can't place a plus sign immediately after an equal sign.
-Similarly, molecular formulas have to have subscripts after the element name, not before.
+Similarly, molecular formulas have to have subscripts _after_ the element name, not before.
 And in our Python example, if we omitted the comma, or if we changed the two parentheses around to say  ``print)"Happy New Year for ",2013(`` our statement would still have six legal and valid tokens, but the structure is illegal.